danfuzz/samizdat/doc/samizdat-0-lib/library-conditional.md

 #### `ifTrue(predicate, trueFunction, falseFunction?) <> . | !.`

-Primitive boolean conditional.
-This calls the given predicate with no arguments, expecting it to return a boolean.
+Primitive logic conditional.
+This calls the given predicate with no arguments, taking note of its return value or lack thereof.

-If the predicate returns `true`, then the `trueFunction` is called with no arguments.
-If the predicate returns `false`, then the `falseFunction` (if any) is called with no arguments.
+If the predicate returns a value, then the `trueFunction` is called with no arguments.
+If the predicate returns void, then the `falseFunction` (if any) is called with no arguments.

 The return value from this function is whatever was returned by the